psgonza/bynario_posts/2017-03-10-simple-Vigenere-cipher-in-python-(and-3).markdown

 TUPLE: ('E', 'W'),('N', 'H'),('U', 'I'),('N', 'T'), ('L', 'E'),('U', 'W'),[...]
 ```

-Let's get the positions of each element in the tuple fro M[] and K[]:
+Let's get the positions of each element in the tuple in M[] and K[]:

 *1st tuple:* 'E' is in position 4 in our reference alphabet(M).
 'W' is in position 21 in the Key alphabet(K)
 *2nd tuple:* 'N' is in position 13 in M[], 'H' is in position 6 in K[]